The INDIRECT function in Excel

 Using INDIRECT function with different sheet example

-You may also refer some other sheet within the same workbook as using the INDIRECT function.
+You may also refer to some other sheet within the same workbook as using the INDIRECT function.
 See the simple formula where I used the sheet name in the INDIRECT function.

-The INDIRECT formula for referring another sheet:
+The INDIRECT formula for referring to another sheet:

 =INDIRECT(“INDIR!” & B2)